juliagsy/immute/README.md

 ## Introduction

-Due to the lack of image-music dataset in the field, the work investigates feasible and efficient methods of collecting image-music dataset.
+Due to the limited number of image-music dataset in the field, the work investigates feasible and efficient methods of collecting image-music dataset.
 A combination of the Google MusicCaps text-music dataset and Stable Diffusion text-to-image Generative AI is applied.
 The work has succeeded in producing a reliable image-music-text dataset - ImMuTe of size 5521 data pairs for training and testing purposes.